julia320/databases-final-project/README.md

   * made view_review pages so that certain users with access can view the reviews that have been made
   * made the reason_for_reject page which only comes up if the reviewer chooses to reject a student
   * made the Systems Admin home page

+#### Collaborative
+  * created and adjusted apps_schema source file
+  * in depth testing, critiquing, and debugging of eachothers work